Poor mental health has been revealed as one of the biggest causes of debt, according to the Mental Health Foundation.

 It’s natural to want to bury your head in the sand, to hope that the debt will simply go away.
 But it’s always better to face the situation and get advice – even if you feel it is too late.
 Charities such as National Debtline can help provide factsheets and sample letters.
 If you feel able, speaking to a friend or relative about your options can help too.

-When you visit your doctor or any other healthcare professional, you can ask them to complete a Debt and Mental Health Evidence Form, compiled by the Money Advice Liaison Group (MALG).
+When you visit your doctor or any other healthcare professional, you can ask them to complete a Debt and Mental Health Evidence Form, first launched by the Money Advice Liaison Group in 2008.
 This will detail your condition and can be provided to creditors, to help them fully understand your situation.